 5. Be regular

 A vital step in immunity is ensuring your bowels are regular, this will help release toxins from your body and keep your energy flowing as it should.
 Ideally a daily bowel movement without straining or any discomfort with the feeling of the bowel being totally empty.
-In theory we should have a bowel movement after every meal, the very act of eating creates a wee like effect to happen in our bowels which moves wastes product through our bodies down to our bowels.
+In theory we should have a bowel movement after every meal, the very act of eating creates a wave like effect to happen in our bowels which moves wastes product through our bodies down to our bowels.
 It’s long been ingrained to ignore these messages, so our digestive system becomes sluggish.
 If you think of a baby or young child, they will generally have a bowel movement after each meal - this changes as we get older as we hold on/control this process more.
 Also please ensure to go to the toilet when you need to and avoid putting it off - this is not good for your body and can in time led to constipation.

 Water and fibre intake are essential steps in ensuring good bowel health, regular intake of water throughout the day will help here and will also keep your body well hydrated.
 Fibre goes back to ensuring a plentiful diet of fruit and vegetables enhanced with probiotics foods.